mseemann/js-restful-express/README.md

 DELETE  /books/1                    -> true
 </pre>

-**Supported Returntypes**
+**Supported Return types**

-So far we have see the that all servcie methods are synchronous.
+So far we have seen the that all servcie methods are synchronous.
 You can return simple javascript types or complex objects.
-If you simply return a boolean, number, string, null or undefined these values will be return as text/plain.
+If you simply return a boolean, number, string, null or undefined these values will be returned as text/plain.
 If you return a complex object the result will be send as application/json.

 But what if your service method is asynchronous?
 In this case you can use es6 promises.
 For example: